-On behalf of the owners of Wilton I wish to object to the proposed rezoning of their property from RU4 - Primary Production Small Lots to E2 Environmental Conservation under the proposed State Environmental Planning Policy for Strategic Conservation Planning.
+As owners of Construction Wilton I wish to object to the proposed rezoning of my property from RU4 - Primary Production Small Lots to E2 Environmental Conservation under the proposed State Environmental Planning Policy for Strategic Conservation Planning.

 The basis of the objection is outlined in the following paragraphs.